MYST

 For developers and pipeline users

-TIDE is especially useful when you need to integrate ATGC services into scripts, workflows, or external platforms.
+MYST is especially useful when you need to integrate ATGC services into scripts, workflows, or external platforms.
 The public API exposes machine-readable service descriptions, structured submission endpoints, and result-tracking endpoints suitable for automation.

 Read the documentation page for API entry points, recommended workflow, and ready-to-use command-line examples.

-TIDE TIDE User guide
+MYST MYST User guide

 TFscope